Central values of additive twists of Maa{\ss} forms $L$-functions: Introduction

 To simplify the exposition we assume here that~$\Gamma = \Gamma_0(N)$ is a Hecke congruence subgroup.
 The present work concerns the analytic properties of the twisted~$L$-value

 as a function of~$x\in\R$.
 The sum converges uniformly on compacts inside~$\{\Re(s)>1\}$.
-At the edge $\Re(s)=1$ of this half-plane, the regularity with respect to~$x$ of~$L(\phi, s, x)$ is related to classical topics, see for instance~\cite{Wilton1933, BalazardMartin2019} and the references therein.
-For~$x$ irrational, not much else is known.
-When~$x\in\Q$ however, the map~$s\mapsto L(\phi, s, x)$ has an analytic continuation to~$\C$ minus a possible simple pole at~$s=1$.
+At the edge $\Re(s)=1$ of this half-plane, the regularity with respect to~$x$ of~$L(\phi, s, x)$ is an old theme, see for instance~\cite{Wilton1933}, and the references in~\cite{BalazardMartin2019}.

+When~$x\in\Q$, the map~$s\mapsto L(\phi, s, x)$ has an analytic continuation to~$\C$ minus a possible simple pole at~$s=1$.
 This meromorphic continuation has a functional equation relating~$(s, a/q)$ to~$(1-s, -\bar{a}/q)$ for~$N\mid q$ and~$a\bar{a} \equiv 1\pmod{q}$~\cite[eqs.~(A.10)-(A.13)]{KoMiVa02} (a more complicated relation holds in cases when~$N\nmid q$).
 We note that one important special case is~$s = \tfrac12\pm s_\phi$, where~$s_\phi$ is the Laplace eigenvalue associated with~$\phi$.
 It was shown by Lewis and Zagier that the map~$x\mapsto L(\phi, \tfrac12+s_\phi, x)$ extends to~$\R$ and enjoys distinctive analytic properties, which generalize in a way those of the Eichler-Shimura map, see~\cite{LewisZagier2001, Bruggeman2007, BruggemanEtAl2015}.
 In general, for~$\Re(s)>1/2$, it seems possible to extend~$L(\phi, s, x)$ to a continuous function of~$x\in\R$ outside a set of zero Lebesgue measure by arguments similar to the case~$\Re(s)=1$ (see~\cite{BettinDAppendixA}), but this breaks down at~$\Re(s)=1/2$.

 We are interested in the central values

 In the situation when~$\phi$ is associated to a holomorphic cusp form~$f$ of weight~$k$, meaning that~$\phi(z) = y^{k/2} f(z)$, then there is a constant~$c_f$ such that